Unhosted wallet verification

 }

-If the transaction was put on hold, you will get the applicantKytOnHold webhook.
+If the message was put on hold, you will get the applicantKytOnHold webhook.
 At this stage, the applicant must confirm wallet ownership via a link.

 {